 The acceleration in the deployment of delivery robots is part of the broader attempt to prevent the spread of the coronavirus through human-to-human contact, but it is also a full, timely field verification of the enormous technological potential of the delivery sector.

-It is the name that the app Meituan Dianping gave its autonomous vehicle delivery initiative of food in Beijing's Shunyi District.
+It is the name that the app Meituan Dianping he gave to his delivery initiative with autonomous food vehicles in the Shunyi district in Beijing.
 This phase may be followed by a launch for similar robot delivery services in other districts in the capital.

 The company started testing indoor delivery robots and drones for deliveries last year, but this is the first time that it deploys autonomous delivery vehicles on public roads.